Gennady Zyuganov: Head of the Communist Party of the Russian Federation

 Zyuganov wrote several influential papers in the early 1990s attacking Boris Yeltsin and calling for a return to the socialism of the pre-Gorbachev days.
 In July 1991, he signed the "A Word to the People" declaration.
 As the Communist Party of the Soviet Union fell into disarray, Zyuganov helped form the new Communist Party of the Russian Federation (CPRF), and became one of seven secretaries of the new group's Central Committee.
 In 1993, he became its chairman.
 Outside observers were surprised by the survival of Zyuganov's Communist Party into the post-Soviet era.

-Zyuganov quickly emerged as post-communist Russia's leading opposition leader.
+Zyuganov emerged as post-communist Russia's leading opposition leader.
 He argued that the collapse of the Soviet Union led to a decline in living standards, that economic power was left concentrated in the hands of a tiny share of the population, that violent crime increased, and that the Soviet collapse allowed ethnic groups throughout Russia to embark on campaigns, sometimes violent, to win autonomy.
-Many in Russia longed for a return to the days of socialism, when a strong central government promised personal and economic security.

 Russians who felt left behind in the new Russia emerged as Zyuganov's supporters, including a number of workers, clerks, bureaucrats, professionals, and the elderly.
 As Zyuganov succeeded in combining Communist ideas with Russian nationalism, his new Communist Party of the Russian Federation joined hands with numerous other left-wing and right-wing nationalist forces, forming a common "national-patriotic alliance."

 In the 1993 and 1995 parliamentary elections, the newly revitalized Communist Party of the Russian Federation made a strong showing, and Zyuganov emerged as a serious challenger to President Yeltsin.